Make the Most of Training in a Mask

 Assistant Professor of Health and Exercise Science at Long Island University

-To maximise your safety, Rossi suggests extending your typical physical distancing to 4 metres whenever possible and, of course, wearing a mask at all times.
-If the latter part feels harder than the first, read this and breathe a little more easily.
+To maximize your safety, Rossi suggests extending your typical physical distancing to 12 feet whenever possible and, of course, wearing a mask at all times.
+If the latter part feels harder than the first, read this and breathe a little easier.

 1. Trust that air flows through the fabric.